 3: Buy out of season

-Henson says: “In winter 2010 when there was a lot of snow, sales of 4x4s went through the roof and prices went up.
+Henson says: “In winter when there's a greater chance of snow, sales of 4x4s go through the roof and prices go up.
 Conversely, you’ll get a better deal if you buy when a particular type of car isn’t so popular.

 “Cabriolets start to sell as soon as the sun comes out, so think about buying one in October instead.”

 4: Cash or finance?
 It doesn’t really matter

 Henson says: “People often ask dealers ‘how much for cash?’ but there’s no real difference for us.
 With interest rates so low, there’s not a lot of commission for dealers who sell their own finance packages, so opting for in-house finance is unlikely to get you a better deal.

 “But bear in mind that with a bank loan you own the car from the outset, whereas with dealer finance you wouldn’t be able to sell the vehicle on until you’d cleared the loan, but you could clear the loan early or start a new loan on another car.”